 Exposure to saltwater can also be harmful to your ring.
-Fresh water is generally considered safe, although this varies with the material.
+Fresh, cold water is generally considered safe, although this varies with the material.
 When it comes to wood wedding rings, they are considered to be water-resistant, not waterproof.

 At Rustic & Main, we design our rings to be water-resistant so you don't have to take off your ring before showering or washing your hands.
 That being said, constant sustained exposure to water can be damaging, so you might not want to wear your ring while swimming, especially if you do it as part of your daily exercise routine.

 When Should You Take Your Ring Off?